redhousestudio/redhousestudio.github.io/_projects/project1708-Niklas.md

   - img: "project1708-image05-thumb.png"
 ---

-When I heard Niklas' music for the first time in the car with Horst I was immediately attracted to his musical idea's.
-Not long after I went to the studio of Niklas and started working on the recorded material.
-Most parts and performances were already there but it lacked clarity in sounds, mix and composition.
-Niklas told me about the period when he recorded this and what he wanted to express for each song and we shaped the story of all tracks into a dreamy memory of the sea.<br />I contributed grooves, bass-lines, melodies and sound-design.
-A few tracks were re-recorded and I mixed everything in the RedHouse.
+The recorded material that Niklas Paschburg presented to me had many really good parts and performances, but it lacked clarity in sounds, mix and composition.
+Niklas told me what he wanted to express with each song and we then shaped the story of all tracks into a dreamy memory of the sea.<br />
+I contributed grooves, bass-lines, melodies and sound-design.
+We recorded a few tracks again and I mixed everything in the RedHouse.

 The album entered the Billboard Classical chart Februari 2018.